 Dublin is the capital and the largest city in Ireland.
 It is where most people aim to live when moving to Ireland but rents here are notoriously expensive – same for buying property.
 You will struggle to find an affordable rental property in the City Center with average rents in the CBD at just under €2,200 per month.

-Areas like Howth and Skerries are desirable and $$$ because they are pretty, safe seaside areas.
+Areas like Howth and Skerries are desirable and the most expenisive because they are pretty, safe seaside areas.
 Cheaper areas to rent in Dublin include Swords, North City Central, and CityWest.
-The average rent in Dublin stands at €2,300!
+The average rent in Dublin as a whole now stands at €2,300!

 Galway